sodadata/docs/soda-sql/sql_metrics.md

 ```
 In the example, the computed value (the sum volume of all customer transaction in the United States) becomes a **field** named `total_volume_us`, which, in turn, becomes the name of the metric that you use to define the test Soda SQL that runs on your data.
 In this case, the test passes if the computed sum of all US transactions exceeds `5000`.

 Notice that by default, Soda SQL uses the name of the field as the name of the metric.
-If you do not want to specify field names inside your SQL queries, you can explicitly name the metrics outside the queries.
-See [SQL metric names](#sql-metric-names) below.
+If you do not want to use the default field names inside your SQL queries, you can explicitly name the metrics outside the queries.
+See [Custom metric names](#custom-metric-names) below.

 #### Multiple example